 Who Is at Risk for SIDS?

-- poor prenatal care
+- their mother had poor prenatal care

-- prematurity or low birth weight
+- they were born prematurely or at a low birth weight

-- family history of SIDS
+- there's a family history of SIDS

-- mothers younger than 20
+- their mothers were younger than 20 when they gave birth

-- being around tobacco smoke after birth
+- they are around tobacco smoke after birth

 Why Is Stomach Sleeping Dangerous?